top of page

 It ideally includes:

-Weaving: Finger weaving (Native American); pole weaving (rag rugs, Sweden);ribbon weaving, map weaving (Europe, South America)
+Weaving: Finger weaving (Native American); rod weaving (rag rugs, Sweden); band weaving (Europe, South America),

-With needle and thread: small patchwork ideas, sweetbags and juggling balls (from all over the world); embroidery: Pata Tenanga from Mexico, free embroidery
+With needle and thread: small patchwork ideas, sweetbags and juggling balls (from all over the world); embroidery: Pata Tenanga from Mexico, embroidery (Europe);

 Customized offers for schools and children's and youth services: